TAWinterton2/CS-F600-ML-GUI/README.md

 ### Running the Project
 #### Activating the Project
+On command line, navigate to the directory that contains `app.py`.
 The following command will start the project:
 `flask run`

 This will open up the app on `http://127.0.0.1:5000` (unless changed by the user).